Bringing the Outdoors In: The Power of Plants For Your Feng Shui Home

 Regardless of which varieties you choose your indoor plants should always be healthy, nourished and well cared for, with no decaying parts.
 For people with a "black thumb", opt for low-maintenance, hard-to-kill species that thrive in low light or drought conditions.
 Low maintenance plants include:

 One of the most traditional feng shui cures is Lucky Bamboo, which is the ultimate feng shui energy package of being hearty, rounded, vertical AND purifying.
 The number of stalks a pot has different symbolic meanings: 1 for simplicity, 2 for love, 3 for happiness, 5 for creativity, 7 for health, 8 for wealth, 9 for luck, and 10 for completion.
 Place your lucky bamboo in accordance with the bagua map, or in whatever area of the home that needs a boost of Chi.
+The best part?
+It's super hearty and content to live in even the darker areas of your space!

 Feng Shui Flowers